Density-dependent sodium-storage mechanisms in hard carbon materials: Methodology

 \subsection{Hard carbon generation}

-We used the carbon GAP of Muhli \textit{et al.} \cite{Muhli2021} which integrate Van der Waals corrections to perform molecular dynamics (MD) using the \texttt{TurboGAP} code \cite{ref_turbogap}.
+We used the carbon GAP of Muhli \textit{et al.} \cite{Muhli2021} which integrates Van der Waals corrections to perform molecular dynamics (MD) using the \texttt{TurboGAP} code \cite{ref_turbogap}.
 First, the system was equilibrated in a randomized liquid state at 9000~K for 10~ps.
 Next, the liquid was quenched with a linear temperature profile over 6~ps down to 3500~K. The graphitization process consist of annealing stages at 3500~K for 400~ps.
 Finally, the HC structures were quenched down to 300~K over 20~ps.
 Temperature control was achieved using the velocity-rescaling Bussi thermostat~\cite{Bussi2007} with a time constant of 100~fs.
 All MD simulations were performed under periodic boundary conditions with a box containing 1728 atoms, using a Verlet integration time step of 1~fs.
-For this work, five different densities are considered: 0.7, 1.0, 1.3, 1.6 and 1.9~g cm$^{-3}$ corresponding to cubic box dimensions of 36.63, 32.52, 29.82, 27.81, 26.28~\AA \space per side respectively.
+To explore the effect of density on structural and electrochemical properties, we generated five target densities: 0.7, 1.0, 1.3, 1.6 and 1.9~g cm$^{-3}$ corresponding to cubic box lengths of 36.63, 32.52, 29.82, 27.81, 26.28~\AA \space respectively.
+Recognizing the stochastic nature of the melt–quench protocol and the inherent heterogeneity of HC, we generated ten independent structures per density using different random seeds.
+Structural properties reported in this work correspond to the mean values across these ensembles, with standard deviations capturing variability.
 These structures are available on Zenodo \cite{Front2025_structures}.